avkrishna2002/Hidden-Pixel/README.md

 # Hidden-Pixel
-HIDDEN PIXEL" is a steganography project.
-It conceals secret messages in images, ensuring data security.
-The Python-based tool offers an intuitive interface, enabling users to encode and decode hidden messages with ease.
-Share sensitive information securely with "HIDDEN PIXEL."
+"HIDDEN PIXEL" is a clever project that hides secret messages inside images.
+It uses Python and encryption to keep the data safe.
+It's easy to use and lets you share sensitive info securely.
+Keep your messages hidden with HIDDEN PIXEL.